revolution24601/Geno/README.md

 ### Getting start

+This project incorporates key components from the [MoonshotAI/MoBA](https://github.com/MoonshotAI/MoBA/tree/master) repository.
+All usage of code and concepts from the MoBA project complies with the license terms specified in the original repository.
+We sincerely appreciate the MoonshotAI team for open-sourcing this valuable resource.

-This project uses Conda for virtual environment management.
+We use Conda for virtual environment management.
 An `environment.yml` file is provided for quick reproduction of the development environment.

 Please follow the steps below: